ziatdinovmax/pyroVED/README.md

 [![build](https://github.com/ziatdinovmax/pyroVED/actions/workflows/actions.yml/badge.svg)](https://github.com/ziatdinovmax/pyroVED/actions/workflows/actions.yml)
 [![PyPI version](https://badge.fury.io/py/pyroved.svg)](https://badge.fury.io/py/pyroved)

-pyroVED is an open-source pacakge built on top of the Pyro probabilistic programming language for applications of variational encoder-decoder models in spectral and image analysis.
+pyroVED is an open-source package built on top of the Pyro probabilistic programming language for applications of variational encoder-decoder models in spectral and image analysis.
 The currently available models include variational autoencoders with translational and/or rotational invariance for unsupervised, class-conditioned, and semi-supervised learning, as well as *im2spec*-type models for predicting spectra from images and vice versa.
 More models to come!

 ## Examples